 So, to get approved, you just need to:

 Getting a car loan in Ontario isn’t necessarily hard.
-However, if you have a low credit score, you will have a more difficult time.
+However, if you have a low credit score & income, you will have a more difficult time.
 Vehicle financing in Ontario works the same way it does elsewhere.
 Regardless of who your lender is, they will offer you loans according to their assessment.
-Your credit score will be their top consideration.
+Your credit score will be one of their top consideration.

-Don’t worry!
 Even if you don’t qualify for an auto loan from a bank, there is always another way.
 The key is finding the right help.
 The right help can come from your dealership, while other auto loan providers can also do a good job.
-The goal is finding the right lender, which is something Smarter Loans can help you with.

 Ontario car loan interest rates will vary based on your credit score and the age of the car you’re purchasing.
 You can typically expect much better rates if you’re buying a new car.